-Should you wish to apply for a scholarship please contact Serena for UK applicants, Marianne for German applicants and Corina for Spanish applicants for an application form and the relevant deadlines (May for the UK and Spain, and September for Germany).
+Should you wish to apply for a scholarship please contact Rachael for UK applicants, Marianne for German applicants and Corina for Spanish applicants for an application form and the relevant deadlines (May for the UK and Spain, and September for Germany).

 We are looking for students with enthusiasm, dedication and commitment to developing their skills in the cranial approach to Osteopathy.
 It is not necessary to have previous experience, but applicants will need to demonstrate that they have some knowledge and understanding of the approach in order to explain why they are keen to pursue studies in this area.